-Planning a 3-day Ireland itinerary can be a pain in the backside… So, we’ve done all of the hard work for you!
+Planning a 3-day Irish Road Trip can be a pain in the backside… So, I’ve done all of the hard work for you!

-We’ve spent 25+ years travelling around Ireland and the itinerary below leans on that experience and the many mistakes we made along the way!
+I’ve spent 25+ years travelling around Ireland and the itinerary below leans on that experience and the many mistakes that I made along the way!

 Who this itinerary will suit

-Now, before you scroll down, take 10 seconds to look at the graphic above – each of our road trip itineraries have been tailored to specific needs.
+Now, before you scroll down, take 10 seconds to look at the graphic above.
+Each of my road trip itineraries have been tailored to very specific needs.

 This road trip is specifically for those of you: